Words with similar contexts have similar meanings

 1. Classification taks (e.g. spam detection)

-2. Sequence taks (e.g. text generation)
+2. Sequence tasks (e.g. text generation)

 3. Meaning tasks